 I have only biked around the Danube, as we live near the area – and it’s quite a scenic route.
 But truth be told, I’m not so confident biking within the city.
 I seriously would freak out with all the traffic.

-With the restrictions being places, and not knowing until when it will be, we all hope you would be safe.
+With the restrictions being placed, and not knowing until when it will be, we all hope you would be safe.
 Stay home per government’s protocol and only go out if need be! 😉

 For the latest Corona Virus update in Vienna please visit Austria.info.